jainilp25/jainilp25/README.md

 # Hello 👋

-I'm Jainil, Computer Science greaduate from the University of Guelph.
+I'm Jainil, a Computer Science graduate from the University of Guelph.

 ## Technical Skills